Roles & Responsibilities of a Creative Project Manager

 Ensuring Project Quality

-Creative project managers must ensure that projects finish on time while also achieving the expected quality and goals set by their clients.
+Part of a creative project manager's job description is they ensure that projects finish on time while also achieving the expected quality and goals set by their clients.
 When the project goes through its stages, bottlenecks or issues will occur, whether the team is careful or not.

 Other than having good risk management skills, creative project managers would need to be hands-on when identifying issues and repairing them with the team to prevent delays or affecting the quality of the project.
 When the manager is familiar with the project details, misunderstandings are less likely to occur.